Your adventure starts here.

 Interested in hearing from our students?
 Read about their perspectives and the student experience at the Hotel School.

-Secondary school subjects: 4 units of English, 4 of mathematics (including pre- calculus), 2 units of science (including chemistry), and 3 years or completion of the third level of a single foreign language.
+Secondary school subjects: 4 units of English, 4 of mathematics (including pre- calculus), 2 units of science (including chemistry), and 3 years or completion of the third level of a single foreign language for native English speakers.
 Additional units of higher-level math are recommended but not required.

 - SAT or the ACT